jneidel/jneidel.com/content/review/neurostreams/index.md

 I can just force myself to fall asleep.
 It's the most effective way I've found to addressing this problem.

+## Why this product?

+I prefer Neurostreams over random YouTube videos, which promise similar effects.
+These tracks were carefully built, tested and refined.
+They were designed with specific applications in mind and come with clear usage instructions.
+You don't need to figure them by yourself, you get a working toolbox.

+I discovered this brainwave manipulation through Neurostreams and never bothered to explore what else is out there, since I am very happy with what I got.

 ## Costs

 I started with the [Panorama](https://www.neurostreams.de/portfolio/panorama/#aff=jneidel),